 Alejandro: Got it.
 I love it.
 Jon, what is the best way for folks that are listening to reach out and say, “Hi”?

-John Carder: Twitter’s probably a good one.
+Jon Carder: Twitter’s probably a good one.
 Just joncarder.
 Pretty straightforward.
 Spelled a little funky.
 It’s j-o-n and then it’s carder, c-a-r-d-e-r.
-Also, email me: email@example.com.
-That’s firstname.lastname@example.org
+Also, email me: [email protected].
+That’s [email protected]

 Alejandro: Amazing.
 Well, Jon, it has been a pleasure to have you on the show.
 Thank you, so, so much.

 Jon Carder: Alejandro, the pleasure was all mine.
 Thanks.
 That was a lot of fun.
 I appreciate you bringing me on.